qdrant/landing_page/qdrant-landing/content/blog/building-llm-powered-applications-in-production-hamza-farooq-vector-space-talks-006.md

 ## **Top Takeaways:****************************

 UX specialist?
-Your expertise in designing seamless user experiences for Gen AI products is guaranteed to be in high demand.
+Your expertise in designing seamless user experiences for GenAI products is guaranteed to be in high demand.
 Let's elevate the user interface for next-gen technology!

-In this episode, Hamza Farooq, CEO and founder at Traversaal.ai presents the future of large language models and complex search, discussing real-world applications and the challenges of implementing these technologies in production.
+In this episode, Hamza presents the future of large language models and complex search, discussing real-world applications and the challenges of implementing these technologies in production.

 5 Keys to Learning from the Episode: